Wessex: Unification of England; Earldom of Wessex

-Although Wessex had now effectively been subsumed into the larger kingdom which its expansion had created, like the other former kingdoms, it continued for a time to have a distinct identity which periodically found renewed political expression.
-After the death of King Eadred in 955, who had no legitimate heirs, the rule of England passed to his nephew, Eadwig.
-Eadwig's unpopularity with the nobility and the church led the thanes of Mercia and Northumbria to declare their allegiance to his younger brother, Edgar, in October 957, though Eadwig continued to rule in Wessex.
-In 959, Eadwig died and the whole of England came under Edgar's control.
+Æthelstan never married, and when he died in 939 he was succeeded by his half-brother Edmund.
+Edmund's sons were young children when he died in 946, so he was succeeded by his full brother Eadred.
+Edmund and Eadred both lost control of Northumbria at the beginning of their reigns but had regained it by their deaths.
+Northumbria's acceptance of West Saxon rule in 954 meant the final unification of the kingdom of England.
+When Eadred died in 955, he was succeeded by Edmund's elder son Eadred, whose incompetent rule may have led to the division of England between Wessex under Eadred and Mercia and Northumbria under his younger brother Edgar in 957, although some historians argue that it was intended from the start that the kingdom would be divided when Edgar came of age, which occurred in 957.
+Eadwig died in 959 and Edgar became king of the whole of England.

 After the conquest of England by the Danish king Cnut in 1016, he established earldoms based on the former kingdoms of Northumbria, Mercia and East Anglia, but initially administered Wessex personally.
-Within a few years, however, he had created an earldom of Wessex, encompassing all of England south of the Thames, for his English henchman Godwin.
-For almost fifty years the vastly wealthy holders of this earldom, first Godwin and then his son Harold, were the most powerful men in English politics after the king.
+Within a few years, however, he had created an earldom of Wessex, encompassing all of England south of the Thames, for his English henchman Godwin, Earl of Wessex.
+For almost fifty years the vastly wealthy holders of this earldom, first Godwin and then his son Harold Godwinson, were the most powerful men in English politics after the king.
 Finally, on the death of Edward the Confessor in 1066, Harold became king, reuniting the earldom of Wessex with the crown.
 No new earl was appointed before the ensuing Norman Conquest of England, and as the Norman kings soon did away with the great earldoms of the late Anglo-Saxon period, 1066 marks the extinction of Wessex as a political unit.